Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

 1. QUICKLY pour the hot toffee into the prepared pan, spreading evenly.
 Let it cool for a few minutes just until it is firm enough to leave a soft fingerprint when pressed.

 2. Spread chocolate evenly over toffee.
-Let it sit for two minutes (the hot toffee will melt the chocolate), then spread it with a knife or spatula evenly over the surface.
+Let it sit for 2 minutes (the hot toffee will melt the chocolate), then spread it with a knife or spatula evenly over the surface.

 3. Add crushed nuts over chocolate and very gently press with the palms of your hands to make sure they stick.